Facebook Pixel

 In observation, the primary goal of ActiveCampaign’s welcome email sequence is to showcase the SaaS’s value and how a prospect can utilize it.

-The follow-up emails revolve around reminders to join the course and confirm our registration email.
 As I never attended the LIVE course, ActiveCampaign shared a recorded session, which is great for connecting with prospects who could not make it, thus continuing to provide value and nurturing prospects in the awareness stage.

 After 14 days, my trial period ended, and so did the welcome campaign.